 They are not the totality of the Spiritual Experience.
 By definition, an authentic God Experience is too much for us to process all at once.
 It consoles our True Self, while it devastates our False Self.
 Early stage spiritual experience prepares us for the immense gift of the awesome awareness of the presence of God within us.
 Many people get preoccupied with their “stable” into which Christ will be born.
 They wonder if their stable is better than other stables.
 Or worse, whether their stable is the “One and Only True” stable.
 They never get to the birth of God in their soul.

-The Above YouTube Music Video Best Describes Our Life’s 1st Major Task
+The Above YouTube Music Video Describes the “JOY” of attaining our Life’s 1st Task

 Thus, those concerned with superficial performance keep doing the “Survival Dance”.
 They never get to the “Sacred Dance”.
 They never make the transformation of Consciousness to the 2nd half of life.
 They merely keep repeating a few doctrines or performing some rituals, with passionate intensity, while missing the Mystical Vision.